 - Northern red oak

-Keep this in mind if you’re planning to plant a tree and your property happens to be adjacent to a city street.
+This is important to be mindful of if you’re planning to plant a tree and your property is next to a city street.

-For existing trees, apply mulch, which acts as a barrier and prevents the salt from leaching into the soil.
+For existing trees, apply mulch.
+This provides a barrier and keeps salt from reaching the soil.